rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

 ```

 <p class="tip">
 ⛷️ <b>NOTE</b> ⛷️ - It's also worth noting we're allowing ArgoCD to run in a fairly permissive mode for these exercise, it can pull charts from anywhere.
-If you're interested in securing ArgoCD a bit more, checkout the <a href="/#/1-the-manual-menace/666-here-be-dragons?id=here-be-dragons">here-be-dragons</a> exercise at the end of this lab
+If you're interested in securing ArgoCD a bit more, checkout the <a href="/#/1-the-manual-menace/666-here-be-dragons?id=here-be-dragons">here-be-dragons</a> exercise at the end of this lab.
 </p>

 3. If we check in OpenShift we should see the Operator pod coming to life and (eventually) the argocd-server, dex and other pods spin up.